 Political parties became more forthright on their thinking about the constitution after the release of the 2005 Diet reports.
 Both the DPJ and Komeito embraced the idea of constitutional debate.
 In 2005 the DPJ developed its own proposal for revision, but it later vacillated, becoming more hesitant once elected in 2009.

 In 2012, the Japan Innovation Party (Ishin no Kai) joined the LDP as a second pro-revision party, and in 2017 the new Party of Hope (Kibo no To) also declared it was pro-revision.
+By 2019, even Komeito had moved beyond promoting discussion of revision to embracing the idea of revision.
 These party dynamics suggested that the LDP could create a pro-revision coalition.

 Following an LDP convention in March 2018, the party’s Constitutional Reform Promotion Headquarters released a report outlining the party’s four pillars of revision: Article 9, upper house electoral districts, access to free education, and emergency powers for the cabinet.